taniaortiz0/SIEM-Simulation-MicrosoftAzure-Honeypot/README.md

 ![SOC Map](https://github.com/user-attachments/assets/51ec92b8-28bc-4275-a8da-4622b88fe6ec)

-I then utilized Microsoft Sentinel to create a Workbook to view the Windows 10 VM in real-time with visualization of the world map.
+I then utilized Microsoft Sentinel to create a Workbook to view the Windows 10 VM in real-time from a 24-hour to 48 hour-period.